 The only apples I would stay away from for a pie are really sweet varieties such as Pink Ladies.
 You need the apples to be quite tart to counteract all the sweetness

 - The pastry is just as important as the apples!
-A slightly sweet shortcrust pastry is best – I use this recipe.
-Please bear in mind that you don’t need to pre bake the pastry for a fruit pie.
+A slightly sweet shortcrust pastry is best – this pie dough recipe is foolproof.
+Please bear in mind that you don’t need to pre-bake the pastry for a fruit pie.

 - I place the peeled and sliced apples in a large bowl and coat them in a mixture of sugar, ground cinnamon and a little ground mixed spice.
 The aroma of the spices while the pie is baking is so heavenly!

-- An apple pie can take up to an hour to cook through properly – the top of the pie might seem cooked, but if you take it out of the oven too early the underside can be undercoked.
-It can take anywhere from 45-60 minutes to bake depending on your oven.
+- An apple pie can take a minimum of one hour to cook through properly – the top of the pie might seem cooked, but if you take it out of the oven too early the underside can be undercooked.
+It can take anywhere from 60-75 minutes to bake depending on your oven.

-- If the pie crust looks like it is browning to much, cover the pie with some tin foil to prevent the crust from burning.
+- If the pie crust looks like it is browning too much, cover the rim with a long piece of folded tin foil to prevent the crust from burning.

 how to avoid a soggy bottomed pie

-To quote the wonderful Mrs Mary Berry, you don’t want a soggy bottom!!
+To quote Dame Mary Berry, you don’t want a soggy bottom on your apple pie!

 I avoid this terrible fate by adding a little cornflour to the apples.
 This thickens up the juices when the pie is cooking and will prevent the bottom of the pie crust turning soggy.
 I add the cornflour after coating the apples in the spiced sugar.

 What is the best pie Dish for apple Pie?

 The 3 main pie dishes available are metal, ceramic and pyrex.
 In my baking experience, I find a metal pie dish far better for cooking fruit pies.
 They might not be as pretty as ceramic pie dishes, but they conduct heat extremely well, leaving you with an evenly baked, crisp apple pie.